DragonSenses/visionize/architectural-decision-log.md

   }
 ```

 Finally, assign the respective props to the copy button to give it the copy functionality.
-Set the `onClick` prop to `onCopy` function, and se the `disabled` to `isLoadingCopy`.
+Set the `onClick` prop to `onCopy` function, and set the `disabled` prop to `isLoadingCopy`.

 feat: Add onClick & disabled props to copy Button